arackaf/vscode-react-ecosystem-snippets/README-base.md

 ## Snippets pattern

-The class component snippets often have multiple versions, covering vanilla React, MobX, and where appropriate, TypeScript.
+The class component snippets often have multiple versions, covering vanilla React; MobX; and where appropriate, TypeScript.
 These snippets follow the following pattern.
 They all start with `r`, followed by the rest of the command.
 If there are MobX versions, there will be an `m` or `mi` immediately after the `r`.
 If there's a TypeScript version, there will be a `ts` immediately after the `r`.
-If there's a version using both MobX and TypeScript, it'll be `rtsm` followed by the rest of the command.
+If there's a version using both MobX and TypeScript, it'll be `rtsm` or `rtsmi` followed by the rest of the command.

 For example: